SIBO Breath Test Diet Guideline – General Requirements and Sample Menu

 • Salt and pepper- no other seasonings

 • Plain steamed white rice (not Basmati.
-Jasmine is best.
-Please cook fresh for each meal – reheated rice becomes a resistant starch and can interfere with the breath test).
+Jasmine is best).
+Please cook fresh for each meal – reheated rice becomes a resistant starch and can interfere with your test results.

 • Eggs – cooked any way, without milk

-• A small amount of hard cheese such as parmesan or pecorino.
+• Amall amounts of hard cheese such as parmesan or pecorino.

 • Weak black tea or coffee, or water.
 No sugar (stevia is OK)